GrabCAD/cloud_archiver/README.md

     )

-On a successful archiving and upload CloudArchiver::ArchiveFile object will be returned which includes list of CloudArchiver::StorageFile objects (files in the archive) and Fog File object of the archive.
+When successful, CloudArchiver::ArchiveFile object will be returned which includes array of CloudArchiver::StorageFile objects (files in the archive) and Fog File object of the archive.